Pretrained Event Classification Model for High Energy Physics Analysis: Methods

 The GNN model is based on the graph network architecture described in \cite{graph_nets} using simple multilayer perceptron (MLP) feature functions and summation aggregation.
 The model is comprised of three primary components: an encoder, the graph network, and a decoder.
 In the encoder, three MLPs embed the nodes, edges, and global features into a latent space of dimension 64.
 The graph network block, which is designed to facilitate message passing between different domains of the graph, performs an edge update $f_e$, followed by a node update $f_n$, and finally a global update $f_g$, all defined below.
 The inputs to each update MLP are concatenated.

 This graph block is iterated four times with the same update MLPs.
-Finally, the global features are passed through a decoder MLP and a final layer linear to produce the desired model outputs.
+Finally, the global features are passed through a decoder MLP and a final linear layer to produce the desired model outputs.
 Each MLP consists of 4 linear layers, each with an output width of 64, with the \texttt{ReLU} activation function.
 The output of the MLP is then passed through a \texttt{LayerNorm} layer\cite{LayerNorm}.
 The total number of trainable parameters in this model is about 400,000.

 As a performance benchmark, a baseline GNN model is trained from scratch for each classification task.
-The initial learning rate is set to $10^{-4}$ with an exponential decay following $LR(x) = LR_{\text{initial}}\cdot(0.99)^x$, where $x$ represents the epoch number.
+The Adam optimizer is used, with an initial learning rate of $10^{-4}$ and an exponential decay schedule given by $\mathrm{LR}(x) = \mathrm{LR}_{\mathrm{initial}}\cdot(0.99)^x$, where $x$ denotes the epoch number.